predictivetechnologysystems/MachineTrader-Community/README.md

 <img width="791" alt="Screen Shot 2022-09-23 at 8 03 47 AM" src="https://user-images.githubusercontent.com/79699033/191956901-aded4117-61cb-4a0b-8a35-6fb76d1e91ef.png">

+Once you have changed the Market Indicators and/or the Watchlist, you'll need to kick start the flows that update the prices and changes.

 # Simple Interday Trade - Trade and Hold SPY Overnight

 Download json file "Trade and hold SPY overnight.json" and import to your instance.
+To view the instructional video, click here: https://drive.google.com/file/d/1QdPHE3HiGdpuGrlmGD9ZlY0gZ_phy2GC/view?usp=sharing

 Interday trades are the easiest algorithms to write since they often use and process very little timeseries data.
 Academic reseach of past performance for broadly held ETFs like SPY has shown that, historically speaking, holding SPY overnight and selling at the market open produces a slightly higher return than simply holding the asset.
 Following that logic, we have constructed a trading flow that buys SPY at 3:55 pm  EST(shortly before close), holds it overnight, and sells it just after the market opening bell at 9:31 AM EST.